When

 A new day invites us back to our earthly selves, completing Tryp with a restorative blend of deep listening, heavenly hymnals, IDM and mystic folksong on the banks of Karrawirra Parri.
 Drift through hazy afternoon ambience into the evening’s ecstatic electronica; from the wine-soaked sounds of Wilson Tanner to james K’s downtempo dream pop.
 A festival tonic for the thinkers, the dreamers and the groovers.

-Lyra Pramuk, an American multidisciplinary artist based in Berlin, has conceived a unique form of devotional music that harmonizes the open-ended potential of the human voice with the magic of technology as it rapidly evolves.
-Following the success of her last album Fountain, Pramuk’s expansive new release, Hymnal, is her own book of transformational worship songs, drawing from folk, house, techno, gospel, and her formal classical education to construct a symphonic universe.
+American multidisciplinary artist Lyra Pramuk (now based in Berlin), brings her unique interpretation of devotional music to Tryp.
+Combining a rapidly evolving technological approach with the power of the human voice, Pramuk will transport audiences to a transformative and meditative state.
+Following the success of her last album Fountain, Pramuk’s expansive new release Hymnal is her own book of transformational worship songs, drawing from folk, house, techno, gospel and her formal classical education to construct a symphonic universe.

 DJ /rupture (Jace Clayton) is a musical nomad whose practice spans continents, genres and sonic cultures.
-He first made waves with the genre-melting Gold Teeth Thief mix in 2001, layering hip-hop, Middle Eastern tones, dancehall, IDM and more into a single electrified narrative.
-Since then, his work has consistently blurred boundaries, inviting listeners into global soundscapes where rhythm, resonance and radical listening rule.
+A DJ and turntablist since the mid 90s, DJ /rupture first made waves internationally with the genre-melting Gold Teeth Thief mix, layering hip-hop, Middle Eastern tones, and dancehall - named as one of the "50 Records of the Year" by The Wire in 2001.
+Known for his mastery of clashing genres and diversity of sound, since then DJ /rupture has continually blurred boundaries, inviting listeners into global soundscapes where rhythm, resonance and radical listening rule.